 What is the story of Jacob, Leah, and Rachel?Question: "What is the story of Jacob, Leah, and Rachel?"

-Laban offered Jacob a place to stay.
-Jacob soon fell in love with Laban’s younger daughter, Rachel, and agreed to work for Laban seven years in exchange for marriage to her (Genesis 29:16-20).
+Laban offered his nephew Jacob a place to stay.
+Jacob soon fell in love with Laban’s younger daughter, Rachel, and agreed to work for Laban seven years in exchange for marriage to her (Genesis 29:16–20).

 Recommended Resource: Genesis - NIV Application Commentary by John Walton